TheOdinProject/curriculum/rails_programming/introduction/installing_rails.md

 #### Step 1.2: Install Yarn

-With Rails 6 came Webpacker, a Ruby Gem that integrates Webpack, the Javascript module bundler, with Rails.
+You may be wondering why we are installing Yarn when Rails 7 provides import maps that allows you to import JavaScript Modules directly from the browser.
+We will go over import maps in a later lesson but, it is important to note that import maps handles libraries without transpiling or bundling and uses the asset pipeline.
+We still need to install Yarn to ensure frameworks that require compiling or bundling can still be used.
+This is due to some of the ways that Javascript is bundled requires the usage of Yarn.

-Javascript libraries used to be managed through the asset pipeline in Rails but as Javascript progressed it became a little dated and made it hard to integrate the latest Javascript libraries and frameworks.
+Javascript libraries used to be managed through the asset pipeline in previous Rails versions but as Javascript progressed it became a little dated and made it hard to integrate the latest Javascript libraries and frameworks.

-Yarn is a Javascript package manager, much like Bundler for Ruby, and allows you to easily manage your Javascript libraries.
+Yarn is a Javascript package manager, much like Bundler for Ruby, and allows you to easily manage your Javascript libraries for the frameworks that do require bundling and compiling.

 Visit [The Yarn Download Page](https://classic.yarnpkg.com/en/docs/install#windows-stable) and from the dropdown box choose the operating system you are using.
 It will then present you with instructions on how to install Yarn.
 Follow the instructions step by step.